kubevirt/kubevirt/docs/components.md

 HTTP API server which serves as the entry point for all virtualization related flows.

-The API Server is taking care to update the virtualization related third party resources (see below).
+The API Server is taking care to update the virtualization related custom resource definition (see below).

-As the main entrypoint to KubeVirt it is responsible for defaulting and validation of the provided VM TPRs.
+As the main entrypoint to KubeVirt it is responsible for defaulting and validation of the provided VM CRDs.

-## `VM` (TPR)
+## `VM` (CRD)

-VM definitions are kept as third party resources inside the Kubernetes API server.
+VM definitions are kept as custom resource definitions inside the Kubernetes API server.

 The VM definition is defining all properties of the Virtual machine itself,